adigitoleo/dotconf/Documents/notes/arch_install_notes.md

 The LAN ip is what comes after "src" in `ip route`.

-Copy PGP keys to the new machine with `scp`:
+Copy PGP keys to the new machine with `scp` (close the ssh session first).

     gpg --export-secret-keys >keyfile
     scp keyfile <user@new_machine>: